pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 * Also identify the TA (Jinjin or Santha) that will be working with your team.
 * Finally, introduce yourselves to each other.

-## Step 1 (20 pts):  Start documenting your team's work on a flip chart
+## Step 1:  Start documenting your team's work on a flip chart

 We will set up white board charts for each of you, along with flip chart markers, in four corners of the room.